nbc-bravo/drupal-amp/README.md

 - Create an AMP view mode, so users can decide which fields should be displayed in which order on the AMP version of a page.
 - Create an AMP route, which will display the AMP view mode on an AMP path (i.e. `node/1?amp=1`).
-- Create formatters for common fields, like text, image, video, and iframe that can be used in the AMP view mode to display AMP Components for those fields.
+- Create formatters for common fields, like text, image, video, and iframe that can be used in the AMP view mode to display AMP components for those fields.
 - Create AMP ad blocks that can be placed by the theme.
 - The theme can place AMP pixel items in the page markup where appropriate, based on the configuration options.
 - Create an AMP configuration page where users can identify which ad and analytics systems to use, and identify which theme is the AMP theme.